kitchensupport/docs/Product Backlog.md

 13. As a user, I want to plan my meals in advance to determine what ingredients I need **(if time allows)**
 14. As a user, I want to be reminded before food in my kitten expires and given suggested recipes to make use of the food **(if time allows)**
 14. Ad a user, I would like to post a picture of my completed recipe to social media **(if time allows)**
-15. As a developer, I would like to keep track of users' preferences and give more personalized recipe suggestions
+15. As a developer, I would like to keep track of users' preferences and give more personalized recipe suggestions **(if time allows)**
 15. As a developer, I would like to pull recipe information from a public API
 16. As a developer, I would like to allow users to log in with third-party services
 17. As a developer, I would like to develop a client app for Android